WICG/shape-detection-api/README.md

 Some Web Apps -gasp- run Face Detection in Javascript.
 A performance comparison of some such libraries can be found [here](https://github.com/mtschirs/js-objectdetect#performance) (note that this performance evaluation does not include e.g. WebCam image acquisition and/or canvas interactions).

-Samsung Browser [has a private API](developer.samsung.com/internet): click to unfold "Overview for Android", then search for "QR code reader".
+Samsung Browser [has a private API](developer.samsung.com/internet) (click to unfold "Overview for Android", then search for "QR code reader").

 ## Potential for misuse :money_with_wings: